statamic/docs/content/collections/extending-docs/addons.md

 #### Action Routes

-Action routes will be prefixed by `/!/addon-name` and are generally intended as front-end "actions" that your addon may expose without being a prominent section of the website.
+Action routes will be prefixed by `/!/addon-name` and are generally intended as front-end "actions" your addon may expose without being a prominent section of the website.
 For example, somewhere to process a form submission.

 #### Web Routes